gr-yb/yugabyte-differential-backup/differential-backup.md

 drwxr-xr-x  14 gr  staff   448B Sep 24 01:49 ebe990cd-c5f2-4d91-bedc-b3252a4f5a75
 ```

-Files with *** indicate which are copied to off-cluster storage.
+Lines below that start with *** indicate files that are copied to off-cluster storage.

+The MANIFEST and CURRENT files in each snapshot are always copied off-cluster.

-The first snapshot will have all files copied to off-cluster storage.
+The first snapshot will have all files copied to off-cluster storage but subsequent snapshots will only copy new files off-cluster.

 ```
 ./4160b771-2620-44f2-a482-3f94e796aefc: